mbykov/fanki-heap/Readme.md

-#  a heap of the card's units for fanko
+#  a heap of the card's units for fanki

 look https://github.com/mbykov/fanki